lucawalz/lucawalz/README.md

 ## 📫 Let's Connect

-I'm always interested in discussing:
+I'm always up for a chat about:
-- 💡 Backend architecture patterns
+- 💡 Backend architecture & patterns
-- ☁️ Cloud-native solutions
+- ☁️ Cloud-native tech
-- 🤖 AI/ML applications
+- 🤖 AI/ML experiments
-- 🏠 Homelab setups (swap war stories!)
+- 🏠 Homelab setups (always happy to swap war stories)

-Feel free to reach out for collaborations, opportunities, or just a good chat!
+Feel free to reach out if you want to collaborate or just say hi!

 ---